-In the year to date, the number of influenza notifications and hospitalisations are higher than the previous five-year average, while the number of deaths are lower (Table 1).
-Twenty-nine percent of notifications were in those aged less than 15 years (Figure 5).
+In the year to date, the number of influenza notifications and hospitalisations are higher than the previous five-year average, while the number of deaths\ are lower (Table 1).
+A third of notifications were in those aged less than 15 years (Figure 5).